Team-Collaborators/Awesome-CL/README.md

 export default App;
 ```

-To import the style sheet add it to you main CSS file:
+To import the style sheet add it to your main CSS file:
 ```javascript
 @import "/node_modules/AwesomeCL/dist/exports.css";
 ```